College of Graduate Studies

 Graduates of our program work in public relations, strategic communications, corporate training, management, sales, college teaching and a variety of other occupations.

-Graduate students can apply for financial aid.
-Our program offers various assistantships, which require you to work a required number of hours in exchange for full tuition waivers, tuition reimbursement and/or a monthly stipend.
-Assistanships provide the potential for few to no out-of-pocket costs for our students.
+Our program offers various assistantships, which require students to work a certain number of hours in exchange for a monthly stipend during spring and fall semesters and/or full tuition waiver.
+Assistantships provide the potential for few to no out-of-pocket costs for our students.

-- Graduate Assistant - The student assists the School of Communication or other departments on campus with various responsibilities.
+- Graduate Assistant - The student receives a monthly stipend by assisting the School of Communication or other departments on campus with various responsibilities.

-- Graduate Teaching Assistant - The student learns to teach college level communication courses by shadowing a professor and attending weekly meetings.
-At the end of one full year, the student becomes a Graduate Teaching Fellow.
+- Graduate Teaching Assistant - The student receives full tuition waiver and a monthly stipend by learning to teach college level communication courses by shadowing a professor and attending weekly meetings.
+At the end of one full year, the student who make satisfying progress in teaching and are in good academic standing becomes a Graduate Teaching Fellow.

 DO I NEED TO TAKE A STANDARDIZED TEST BEFORE GETTING INTO THE PROGRAM?